 Using a “Restricted” Client License Model¶

 The Restrict License Model is intended to provide users with a limited but free version of TeamDrive.
-For this reason a restricted license is can to be the default license which a user receives on first time registration.
+For this reason a restricted license is usually set to be the default license which a user receives on first time registration.

 The Restricted Client License Model is only supported by TeamDrive 4 Clients.

 A restricted license tells the TeamDrive Client that certain restrictions apply.
-Currently this may only be a restriction to the number of Spaces that may be active at any one time.
+Currently this may only be a restriction to the number of Space that may be active at any one time.

 To setup a Restricted Client License Model, do the following:

 Set the Provider setting

 causes default licenses to be created with the “Professional” and